andygp503-GigNest/gignest-legal/privacy.md

 ## 11. Cookies and Tracking Technologies

-The GigNest mobile app does not use browser cookies.
+The Freelance Wallet mobile app does not use browser cookies.
 We use AsyncStorage (local device storage) to persist your preferences and session state.
 We use anonymized analytics events to understand feature usage; these events do not contain personally identifiable information.
 You may opt out of analytics in the app Settings under Privacy.

 ---